LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 We all have preferred method of learning so choose the format that works for you:

 **1. [Video format]()(YouTube playlist)**
-If you like learning by watching videos, click on the link to access the YouTube playlist.

 **2. [Blog format](https://dev.to/lisahjung/beginners-guide-to-building-a-full-stack-appnodejsreact-with-elasticsearch-2o5j-temp-slug-1991233/edit) (Dev.to)**
-If you prefer to learn by reading instead, click on the link to access the blogs.

 ## How to use this repo
 This repo contains multiple branches that serve as complementary resource to season 2 YouTube episode/blog.